davidlamprecht/AutoRDF2GML/benchmark-evaluation/README.md

 | `comb_Average`              | 0.862        | 0.885         | 0.841        | 0.940         | 0.793  | 0.726   | 0.872  | 0.869   | 0.732  | 0.599   | 0.939  | 0.769   |
 | `comb_nc`                   | 0.813        | 0.746         | 0.895        | 0.875         | 0.740  | 0.617   | 0.923  | 0.725   | 0.740  | 0.603   | 0.958  | 0.767   |

+## Computational Details.
+All computational tasks were carried out on HPC infrastructure using a node equipped with an NVIDIA A100 80GB GPU.
+All experiments were conducted in an isolated virtual environment running Python 3.9.7, torch 2.0, torch-geometric 2.4 and CUDA 11.7